-- 26. As for the risk of default, CBP determined that importers of agriculture/aquaculture merchandise subject to antidumping or countervailing duty liability faced an elevated risk of default, due in part to low capitalization and high turnover rates in the industry as a whole.
-40 CBP provides importers subject to the enhanced bond directive with individualized risk assessments, if they so request.
-41 In that event, the bond amount reflects an individualized assessment of risk of default.
-Only if the importer has a history of noncompliance or does not request an individual bond determination will CBP use a bond amount prescribed by the formulas.
-42 Importers have requested and received individual bond amounts often substantially lower than those prescribed by the formula through this process.
-43 All of these factors support the conclusion that the bond amounts required of importers under CBP's additional bond directive constitute "reasonable" security. - 27.
-Finally, as the United States explained in its Responses to Panel Questions, the Ad Note contains a limit on the amount of security that may be required ("reasonable security"), but does not limit a Member to one form of security.
-The text and context support the conclusion that, consistent with how the Appellate Body has construed the term "or" elsewhere in the
+16. As for the risk of default, CBP determined that importers of agriculture/aquaculture merchandise subject to antidumping or countervailing duty liability faced an elevated risk of default, due in part to low capitalization and high turnover rates in the industry as a whole.
+CBP provides importers subject to the enhanced bond directive with individualized risk assessments, if they so request.
+In that event, the bond amount reflects an individualized assessment of risk of default.
+Importers have requested and received individual bond amounts - often substantially lower than those prescribed by the formula - through this process.